What are you going to do when the dryer stopped spinning?

 It’s easy to check this by simply unplugging the dryer.

-Plug other appliances on the electric outlet.
+Plug other appliances into the electric outlet.

 If the appliance is not working, the fuse or the circuit breaker may have some issues.